johangithub/AFMAN11-217v1/chp5.md

 5.8.1.4.
 Operational necessity dictates (i.e. filing and flying an air refueling track) or conforms to military enroute operations.

 5.8.2.
-When operating in the NAS and given a clearance to proceed to a radial/DME fix, unless the aircraft capability or operations meet one of the parameters defined above, pilots should reply with -unable‖ and state the appropriate suffix code defined in FLIP GP chapter 4.
+When operating in the NAS and given a clearance to proceed to a radial/DME fix, unless the aircraft capability or operations meet one of the parameters defined above, pilots should reply with "unable" and state the appropriate suffix code defined in FLIP GP chapter 4.
 Under these circumstances, ATC should provide navigation guidance to the radial/DME fix either via radar vectors or an alternate routing.

 5.8.3.
 The following are some techniques to accomplish a fix-to-fix (Figure 5.12.):

 5.8.3.1.
 Tune the TACAN or VOR/DME equipment (VOR and DME stations must be collocated).
 Then visualize the navigational situation on the HSI or RMI compass card.
 The NAVAID will be represented by the center of the compass card.
-The outer ring of the compass card will represent the greater of either the aircraft‘s current DME or the DME of the fix.
+The outer ring of the compass card will represent the greater of either the aircraft's current DME or the DME of the fix.

 5.8.3.2.
 Turn in the shortest direction to a heading somewhere between the head of the bearing pointer and the radial of the desired fix.
-(Position B of Figure 5.12) If the DME of the fix is greater than the aircraft‘s current DME, the heading will be closer to the desired radial and vice-versa.
+(Position B of Figure 5.12) If the DME of the fix is greater than the aircraft's current DME, the heading will be closer to the desired radial and vice-versa.
 This initial heading will get the aircraft moving in the general direction of the fix until the following procedures can fine-tune the heading.

 5.8.3.3.
 To fine-tune the heading to the desired fix, mentally place the aircraft and the desired fix on their respective radials at the appropriate relative position from the center of the compass card (NAVAID).
 Turn the aircraft until the line between these two points is parallel to a line from the center of the compass card and the upper lubber line with the two fix points vertically one above the other.
 (Position C of Figure 5.12)